yj-jang-98/QQS3C/README.md

 1. Install Visual Studio and QLab(according to the above content).
 2. Make a new project.
 3. Put the file plant.cpp, which is located in "interface/plant/cpp/hardware", to source file section.
-4. Put the file tcp_protocol_server_windwos.h, which is located in "communication/cpp", to header file section.
+4. Put the file tcp_protocol_server_windows.h, which is located in "communication/cpp", to header file section.
 5. Enter project configuration, that is located project->Properties, Change C++ Language Standard C++17 (maybe it was C++14)
 6. Find the address of "Quanser SDK/include" and paste on C/C++->Additional Include Directories section. (maybe there's a Quanser SDK in the Quanser folder in Program Files, or there's a QUARC in it)
 7. Find the address of "Quanser SDK/lib" and paste on Linker->General->Additional Library Directories section.